Darmstadt, Germany – May 18, 2019 – in conjunction with EUROCRYPT 2019

 News and updates

 - Thanks to our sponsors, we can waive the registration fee for (some) students!
 For more details, see below!
+Please contact the workshop organizers if your institution is interested in sponsoring this event.

 Blockchain and distributed ledger technologies (DLTs) have emerged as one of the most revolutionary developments in recent years, with the goal of eliminating centralized intermediaries and installing distributed trusted services.
 They facilitate trustworthy trades and exchanges over the Internet, power cryptocurrencies, ensure transparency for documents, and much more.